Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Boot - Scrapped!.md

 resb 32768
 stack_top:

-global __dso_handle ; Would be defined by compiler but isnt in LLVM
+global __dso_handle ; Would be defined by compiler but isn't in LLVM
 __dso_handle: resq 1
 ```